psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 298 WEDDYNGE OF SYR GAWENE.

 He told' the kyng and' the queef hem beforf,
-Howe fodenly from her fhap fhe dyd' torne, 750
+Howe fodenly from her fhap fhe dyd' torne,
 " My lord', nowe be yo® leve."
 And' whate was the caufe fhe forfhapefi was,
-Syr Gawefi told' the kyng, bott more and' leffe,
+Syr Gawen told' the kyng, bott more and' leffe,
 "I thank' God'," fayd' the queef ;
-" | wenyd', £ Gawefi, fhe wold' the haue myfcaryed', 755
+" | wenyd', S. Gawen, fhe wold' the haue myfcaryed',
 Therfore in my hartt I was fore agrevyd',
 Butt the contrary is here feef."
 Ther was game, revett, and' playe,
 And' ely mah to other gafi faye,
-" She is a fayre wyghit ;" 760
+" She is a fayre wyghit ;"
 Tha the kyng theym alle gafi tett,
-How did' held' hym att nede dame Ragnett,
+How did' held' hym att nede dame Ragnell,
 " Or my detti had' bene dygtit."
 Ther the kyng told' the queefi, by the rood',
-Howe he was beftad' in Inglefwod', 765
+Howe he was beftad' in Inglefwod',
-[fol.139.]
-With # Grom? fom' Joure;
+With S. Gromy fom' Joure;
 And' whate othe the kngyht made hym f{were,
 " Or elle he had' slay me rygtit there,
 Wtoute m'cy or mefure.
-This fame lady, dame Ragnett, 770
+This fame lady, dame Ragnell,
 From my det fhe dyd' help me ryght wett,
-Alle for the love of Gawef ;"—
+Alle for the love of Gawen ;"—
-The Gaweh told' the king alle to-geder,
+The Gawen told' the king alle to-geder,
 Howe forfhapen fhe was witt her ftepmoder
 Tytt a knyght had' holpefi her agayf.
-77
 Ther fhe told' the kyng fayre and' wett,
-How Gawefi gave her the folleynte ely dett,
+How Gawen gave her the folleynte ely dett,
 And' whate choyfe fhe gave to hym ;—
 " God' thank' hym of his curtesye,
 He favid' me from chaunce and' vilony,